Željko Kopić: Managerial career

-In August 2022, Željko Kopić became the coach of the Bulgarian first division side Botev Plovdiv and during his engagement, which lasted four months, he raised the club from the last place in the table to the 10th place.
+In August 2022, Kopić became the coach of the Bulgarian first division side Botev Plovdiv and during his engagement, which lasted four months, he raised the club from the last place in the table to the 10th place.

 In December 2023, he became the head coach of Dinamo București.
 Despite the tough situation when he arrived, Kopić managed to save the club from relegation, and Dinamo București remained in Liga I. After the first half of the 2024–25 season, Dinamo held second place with a 24–17 goal difference in 15 games, making it one of the biggest surprises in the Romanian Superliga.
 He was honored as Manager of the Month for August 2024, an award bestowed by Gazeta Sporturilor.
-At the end of 2024, he won the "Manager of the year award.
+At the end of 2024, he won the "Manager of the Year" award.

+In his first full season with the club, Dinamo had a record of thirteen wins, twelve draws and five losses in 30 games in the regular season, totalling 51 points, and qualified for the championship play-offs for the first time in eight years, finishing the season in the sixth place.

+The 2025–26 season saw the team improve even further under Kopić's management, finishing the regular season with 52 points, qualifying for championship play-offs where they finished in fourth position which gave them the opportunity to play in the European competition play-offs final.
+Dinamo also reached the semifinals of Cupa României.

+In terms of personal awards, during his time in Romania, Kopić has won several times the "Manager of the Month" award and twice the "Manager of the Year" award.

+On 26 August 2026, Kopić was appointed manager of Polish top division newcomers Wieczysta Kraków, replacing Kazimierz Moskal.